lepisma/evdm/README.md

 Although it's very simple and direct, you can play around with an example voicebot built using OpenAI's realtime API in the `./scripts/` directory.
 After `uv install`, run `uv run python ./scripts/example-oai-realtime.py`.
+Echo cancellation is not available yet so you should run this example with headphones on.